junga-com/bg-pkgrepo-deb/doc/DebRepoStructure.md

 preferences during installation and then maintained by the software update utility.

 The folder /etc/apt/sources.list.d/ is meant for the user to add additional repositories that add to the base OS repositories.
+Sometimes those repositories contain additional software packages, sometimes they contain different versions of packages in the ubuntu repositories.
-Sometimes a repository contains a single logical software package.
-By providing a repository, the software author provides a way not only to install the software but also to automatically distribute updates.
+By providing a repository, the software author provides a way not only to install the software but also a way to automatically distribute updates.

-The command '''apt update''' retrieves the current list of software packages from each repository specified in those files and makes a local database of the union all packages available.
+The command '''apt update''' retrieves the current list of software packages from each repository specified in the sources.list* files and makes a local database of the union all packages available.
 By default, only the latest version of each package is available to install.

-After updating the lists from repositories, it is common that some previously installed packages might have new versions available.
+After updating the lists from repositories, it is common that some previously installed packages might have newer versions available.
 The command '''apt upgrade''' will install the newer version of all such packages.

 Regardless of which file its resides in, the apt configuration consists of lines that specify these parts.